The professional craft of film budgeting for a movie or tv series production

 The Overall Result of Film Budgeting

 All of the above factors are taken into consideration in the film budgeting process.
 Each item is determined as necessary or not, its amount of time needed, and its cost calculated and detailed.
-Once completed the sum of these calculations and considerations provide the principles involved in the production the overall cost, or the movie budget, or tv budget.
+Once completed the sum of these calculations provide the principles involved in the production the overall cost, or the movie budget, or tv budget.

 Movie Budget